Art Briles, Baylor assistants kept players' misbehavior under wraps, legal documents reveal

 Ever since the university issued a summary of Pepper Hamilton's findings in May, there has been an outcry -- particularly vocal among supporters of Briles and the football program -- to release the specific findings from the investigation, with the belief by some that those details would exonerate the coaches.

-On Wednesday, Briles dropped his defamation suit against three regents and Baylor vice president Reagan Ramsower, less than a week after another woman filed a Title IX lawsuit against the school, in which her attorneys allege there were 52 sexual assaults committed by "not less" than 31 players from 2011-14.
+On Wednesday, Briles dropped his defamation suit against three regents and Baylor vice president Reagan Ramsower, less than a week after another woman filed a Title IX lawsuit against the school, in which her attorneys allege there were 52 sexual assaults committed by "not less" than 31 players from 2011 to 2014.

 According to the response, the first allegation of gang rape involving Baylor football players surfaced in April 2013, when a female student-athlete confided in her coach that five players raped her at an off-campus party in early 2012.
 According to the response, the woman told her coach that the incident "started with one football player and the other players were soon 'all over her.'"
 She identified each of the players who allegedly sexually assaulted her, and the coach wrote their names on a piece of paper.

-The response says the woman's mother later met with a football assistant coach at an off-campus delicatessen, in which she provided the names of two of the five players who allegedly sexually assaulted her daughter.
+The response says the woman's mother later met with a football assistant coach at an off-campus delicatessen and provided him the names of two of the five players who allegedly sexually assaulted her daughter.
 The assistant talked to the players, who claimed it was consensual and "fooling around" and "just a little bit of playtime."
-The assistant coach said he contacted other Baylor coaches, "whose apparent response was to engage in victim-blaming."
+The assistant coach said he contacted other Baylor coaches.
+According to the legal filing, their "apparent response was to engage in victim-blaming."
 The assistant concluded the accusations were in a "gray area," and Pepper Hamilton attorneys found that no one, including Briles, notified police, judicial affairs or anyone outside of athletics about the alleged gang rape.

-The response to the lawsuit notes several other incidents that football coaches knew about but were never reported to judicial affairs.
+The 54-page response to the lawsuit notes several other incidents that football coaches knew about but were never reported to judicial affairs.
 On Feb.
 11, 2013, when a coach notified Briles that a female student-athlete complained that a football player had brandished a gun at her, it states that Briles responded, "what a fool -- she reporting to authorities."
-It states the assistant responded, "She's acting traumatized ...
+The legal filing then states the assistant responded, "She's acting traumatized ...
 Trying to talk to her calm now ...
 Doesn't seem to want to report though."

 Some of the other exchanges were:

-- In October 2013, Shillinglaw and Briles correspond about a player who was suspended for repeated drug violations.
-"Bottom line, he has to meet with (Vice President for Student Life Kevin) Jackson tomorrow morning.
+- In October 2013, Shillinglaw and Briles corresponded about a player who was suspended for repeated drug violations.
+"Bottom line, he has to meet with [vice president for student life Kevin] Jackson tomorrow morning.
 If Jackson does not reinstate President will," Shillinglaw wrote.

-- A May 2014 exchange shows Briles and an assistant coach arranging for a player who was caught selling drugs to transfer to another school, noting the offense was never reported to judicial affairs.
+- A May 2014 exchange showed Briles and an assistant coach arranging for a player who was caught selling drugs to transfer to another school, noting the offense was never reported to judicial affairs.
 The assistant coach is quoted as texting, "Him just hanging around Waco scares me.
 [Another school] will take him.
-Knows baggage.
+Knows baggage."

-The university's response also claims Briles personally appealed to Starr on behalf of former Bears defensive lineman Tevin Elliott, when he was charged with a second count of plagiarism, which made him ineligible for the 2011 season.
+The regents' response also claims Briles personally appealed to Starr on behalf of former Bears defensive lineman Tevin Elliott when he was charged with a second count of plagiarism, which made him ineligible for the 2011 season.
 After Elliott missed an April 2011 appeal deadline, according to the response, Briles "personally took up Elliott's cause more than two months later" in June.

 "The coach notified President Starr in an email that Elliott wanted to appeal the suspension," the response says.
 "The unusual request by Coach Briles triggered concern among top Baylor administrators, who complained to President Starr and among themselves that overturning Elliott's suspension after the appeal deadline would send a message that athletes were above the rules."

-In another break with university policy, according to the response, Starr put Elliott under the probationary watch of the athletics department and not judicial affairs, which was responsible for overseeing enforcement of the school's Honor Code.
-Because of Starr's decision, the athletics department became the sole arbiter of whether Elliott was complying with the terms of his probation and what consequences he should suffer if he failed to adhere to them, according to the response.
+In another break with university policy, according to the response, Starr put Elliott under the probationary watch of the athletic department and not judicial affairs, which was responsible for overseeing enforcement of the school's honor code.
+Because of Starr's decision, the athletic department became the sole arbiter of whether Elliott was complying with the terms of his probation and what consequences he should suffer if he failed to adhere to them, according to the response.

 When the assistant texted Briles later and told him that Elliott had been contacted by Waco police, Briles replied: "Dang it."